polhenarejos/picokeys-docs/docs/picokeyapp/concepts.md

 - Providing diagnostics and troubleshooting tools

 !!! note
-    PicoKeyApp does not implement cryptographic functionality.
+    PicoKey App does not implement cryptographic functionality.

 ---